akcyp/residential-area-website/README.md

 cd ..
 ```

-- Run backend and frontend (in diffirent consoles)
+- Run backend and frontend (in different consoles)

 ```bash
 # Console #1